A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Experiments

 \subsection{Datasets}

-We demonstrate the efficacy of the proposed method on the standard adaptation tasks of GTA5 \cite{GTA5}$\rightarrow$Cityscapes \cite{Cityscapes}, SYNTHIA \cite{SYNTHIA}$\rightarrow$Cityscapes and Cityscapes$\rightarrow$NTHU Cross-City \cite{Cross-City}.
+We demonstrate the efficacy of the proposed method on the standard adaptation tasks of GTA5 \cite{GTA5}$\rightarrow$Cityscapes \cite{Cityscapes}, SYNTHIA \cite{SYNTHIA}$\rightarrow$Cityscapes, Cityscapes$\rightarrow$NTHU Cross-City \cite{Cross-City} and Cityscapes$\rightarrow$ACDC \cite{ACDC}.
 The synthetic dataset \textbf{GTA5} contains 24,966 annotated images with a resolution of 1914$\times$1052, token from the famous game Grand Theft Auto.
-The ground truth is generated by the game rendering itself. \textbf{SYNTHIA} is another synthetic dataset, which contains 9,400 fully annotated images with the resolution of 1280 $\times$ 760. \textbf{Cityscapes} consists 2,975 annotated training images, and 500 validation images with the resolution of 2048 $\times$ 1024. \textbf{NTHU Cross-City} dataset has been recorded in four cities: Rome, Rio, Tokyo, and Taipei.
-Each city set has 3,200 unlabeled training images and 100 testing images with the resolution of 2048 $\times$ 1024.
-We employ the mean Intersection over Union (mIoU) as the evaluation metric which is widely adopted in semantic segmentation tasks.
+The ground truth is generated by the game rendering itself. \textbf{SYNTHIA} is another synthetic dataset, which contains 9,400 fully annotated images with a resolution of 1280 $\times$ 760. \textbf{Cityscapes} consists of 2,975 annotated training images and 500 validation images with a resolution of 2048 $\times$ 1024. \textbf{NTHU Cross-City} dataset has been recorded in four cities: Rome, Rio, Tokyo, and Taipei.
+Each city set has 3,200 unlabeled training images and 100 testing images with a resolution of 2048 $\times$ 1024.
+The Adverse Conditions Dataset (\textbf{ACDC}) \cite{ACDC} contains four different adverse visual conditions: Fog, Night, Rain, and Snow.
+Images in ACDC share the same semantic classes with Cityscapes.
+Therefore, we also conduct adaptation experiments on Cityscapes to ACDC.
+We employ the mean Intersection over Union (mIoU) as the evaluation metric, which is widely adopted in semantic segmentation tasks.

+Moreover, we also evaluate our method on image recognition tasks, including \textbf{VisDA-C} \cite{VisDA-C} and \textbf{OfficeHome} \cite{OfficeHome} datasets.
+Specifically, VisDA-C is a challenging large-scale dataset for adaptation algorithms from synthetic-to-real tasks.
+There are 152,397 synthetic images in the source domain and 55,388 real-world images in the target domain.
+OfficeHome dataset consists of four different domains: Artistic (Ar), Clipart (Cl), Product (Pr), and Real-World (Rw).
+Each domain contains 65 categories.